Who qualifies for single status?

 What is the benefit of head of household status?

 Head of household status provides higher standard deductions and lower tax rates (via higher income limits for each bracket) than single status.
-Most notably, the Earned Income Tax Credit is available in significantly higher amounts and at higher levels of income for those filing as head of household than for those filing as single.
+Most notably, the Earned Income Tax Credit is available in significantly higher amounts and at higher levels of income for those filing as head of household

-Do you have to claim a child as a dependent to qualify for head
+Do you have to claim a child as a dependent to qualify for head of household status?

 Being able to claim an exemption for a dependent child is not a requirement for head of household status.
 A parent who has released the exemption to the other parent may still be qualified, and a parent who was granted the exemption may not be qualified.